Back to All Events

 All ages - General admission

-The Claudettes return to The Alluvion stage, this time with Stolen Silver opening up the night.
+The Claudettes return to The Alluvion stage, this time with Stolen Silver.
 Two outstanding bands with roots in Chicago will kick off our winter music lineup.

 THE CLAUDETTES